 - Seal and cook.

 Once cooked you can simply mash them right in the IP, no strainers etc required.
 If they’re done early, add the lid and they’ll keep warm for quite a while!
+If you happen to have leftovers, they can be made into potato pancakes or enjoyed atop a shepherd’s pie!

 More Mashed Potato Favorites